HugoNjb/autoERP/README.md

 # autoERP
-LNS automated Matlab scripts for pre-processing raw EEG signal into filtered epoched data (Filtering_epoching.m), doing ICA to reject blink components (Comp_ICA.m), and computing ERPs after interpolation and artefact rejection (ERPs.m).
+LNS automated Matlab scripts for pre-processing raw EEG signal into filtered epoched data (Filtering_epoching.m), performing Independent Components Analyses (ICA) (Comp_ICA.m), and computing ERPs after interpolation and artefacts rejection (ERPs.m).

-**⚠️ Currently only compatible with raw .bdf and .set files with 64 channels**
+**⚠️ Currently only compatible with raw .bdf (BioSemi) and .set files with 64 channels**

 ## Description:
 Flexible and adaptable to all designs and folder trees.

 All steps can be skiped.
 All default values can be modified.

-A log is generated after each run to explicit what was done to the files.
+A log is generated after each run to explain what was done to the files.

-*For more information to how to get started, please refer to the **User Manual**.*
+*For more information on how to get started, please refer to the **User Manual**.*

 **Script order and details:**

 ### 1) Filter_epoching.m
-This script filters, implements .mrk and epochs .bdf or .set.
+This script filters, imports marker files (.mrk) and epochs .bdf or .set files.
-You can create and save your epoching parameters in a .mat file to re-load it in a future use of this script.
+You can create and save your epoching parameters in a .mat file to re-load them in a future use of this script.

 Filtering pipeling:
-1. Re-reference
+1. Re-referencing
 2. Bandpass filtering
-3. Remove sinusoidal noise (CleanLine)
+3. Removing sinusoidal noise (CleanLine)
-4. Detect blinks
+4. Detecting blinks (Blinker)
-5. ASR filtering
+5. Non-sinusoidal noise filtering (ASR)
-6. Remove the detected blinks in 4.
+6. Removing the blinks detected in 4.
-7. Baseline correction
+7. Applying baseline correction

-At the end of epoching, a to_interpolate.xlsx file is generated.
-You can write in it the bad channels and load them during the ERPs script.
-Do not erase the first example line of the to_interpolate.xlsx file.
+At the end of the epoching process, a to_interpolate.xlsx file is generated. \
+You can write in it the bad channels that will have to be interpolated and load them during the ERPs script. \
+**Do not erase the first example line of the to_interpolate.xlsx file.**

 ### 2) comp_ICA.m (optionnal)
 After having manually computed ICA, you can load the concerned .set to choose the components you want to remove.